In this review, we go over zoos and aquariums in Israel. Then we will list the top ten. Also, we will talk about wildlife.

 And finally, I will list several honorable mentions:

-- Though at Taninim Stream Nature Reserve, you will not find crocodiles, you will see many birds.
+• At Taninim Stream Nature Reserve, you will not find crocodiles, and you will see many birds.

-- Ein Afek Nature Reserve is a wetland in northern Israel.
-And it offers a wide variety of animals, including buffalos, mongoose, Nutrias, and many birds and fish.
+• Ein Afek Nature Reserve is a wetland in northern Israel.
+It is home to a wide variety of animals, including buffalos, mongooses, Nutrias, and many birds and fish.

 Summary